marcglasberg/fast_immutable_collections/README.md

       it doesn't perform as expected in the system, it's because its design doesn't fit, the specifications are probably wrong.
-        - Systems are bigger than the sum of its components, but they are finite and can have their external interactions abstracted away.
-            - So I kind of disagree with Bourrillion's answer.
+        - Systems are bigger than the sum of its components, but they are finite and can have their external interactions abstracted away, so I kind of disagree with Bourrillion's answer.

 1. [Why doesn't Java 8 include immutable collections?][why_no_immutable_on_java_8]